Raghvendra-26/GenAI/README.md

 # From Python Foundations to Applied GenAI 🚀

-This repository documents my structured learning journey as I strengthen my **Python programming fundamentals** and progress toward becoming a **job-ready Applied Generative AI Developer**.
+This repository documents my structured learning journey where I am **revisiting and strengthening Python programming fundamentals** as a deliberate step toward becoming a **job-ready Applied Generative AI Developer**.

-The focus is on **learning by building**, revisiting core concepts intentionally, and developing strong problem-solving and coding confidence before moving deeper into GenAI systems.
+The focus is on **learning by building**, developing strong logical thinking, and writing clean, reusable code before moving into advanced GenAI systems.

 ---